AndreasKlausen/Text_Analysing_Using_VBA-/README.md

 ![Figure 2: Excel Transfer](https://github.com/AndreasKlausen/Text_Analysing_Using_VBA-/blob/main/excel%201.png)

-Now you can use our little tool to assigne the content of the text fields to diffenernt category.
+Now you can use our little tool to assigne the content of the text fields to diffenernt categories.
 Please download the Excel file "TextAnalysis_v_1_0_with example".
 Open the file.
 Maybe you have to allow editing because of the VBA-routine inside the file.
 Inside the file you will see four spreadsheats:
 1. "START": Here you will find the button to start the analyse

-2. "free text": This is the spreadsheet you have to input your textfields (as you see in the example)
+3. "free text": This is the spreadsheet you have to input your textfields (as you see in the example)